galbitton5/galbitton5.github.io/_pages/publications.md

 “The Premium of Familiarity: Experimental Evidence on Financial Interactions Between Foreigners”.

-“The Social Economic Roots of Currency Internationalization: The Case of Emerging Power.”

 Public Opinion and Voting Behavior
 ---
-“The effect of polarization on perceptions of welfare deservingness” With Clareta Treger.
+“The effect of polarization on perceptions of welfare deservingness” With Clareta Treger. [[Pre-registration and pre-analysis plan]](https://osf.io/7bgzm/)

 “Do Voters Reward Eurosceptic Governments?”
-With Tal Sadeh.
+With Tal Sadeh. [[Pre-registration and pre-analysis plan]](https://osf.io/CB4ZQ/)

 “Unraveling Trust in Times of Crisis: The impact of threat perceptions on political trust.”
 With Keren LG Snider and Benjamin Amram.